-Vendors must include on the Bid Form a list of at least four (4) references with whom they have contracted to do similar work by including the company name, telephone number and a contact person.
-You are not permitted to use a reference from the Rhode Island Judiciary.
+Vendors must include on the Bid Form a list of at least four (4) references with whom they have contracted to do similar work by including the company name, telephone number, and a contact person.
+Vendors are not permitted to use a reference from the Rhode Island Judiciary.

-Vendors must also include an overview of their company's experience, including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and certifications that show a knowledge of equipment that would be serviced under this contract.
+Vendors must also include an overview of their company's experience including, but not limited to, the number of years the company has been providing these services, the size of the company (including the number of employees and locations), a description of work undertaken that is similar to what is being requested in this RFP, and any other information relevant to this RFP.

-Four (4) copies of your proposal must be submitted at the time of submission.
+Four (4) copies of the proposal must be submitted at the time of submission.